aymuos15/nnClassification/docs/architecture/entry-points.md

 ## Overview

-The framework has two main entry points that provide complete workflows for training and inference.
+The framework has three main entry points that provide complete workflows for training, inference, and visualization.
 These scripts orchestrate all other components and provide the primary user interface.

 ---